What Are The Benefits Of Marriage Therapy?

 Deal With Your And Your Partner's Unpleasant Emotions

 Life is full of emotional challenges.
 It's easy to hide your feelings out in the world, but when you get home, you want to be able to be yourself.
 Constantly unloading on your spouse can eventually drive you apart.

 Your spouse may not have any more idea of how to deal with your intense emotions than you do, and you may not know how to deal with theirs.
 When you're in marriage counseling, you can develop strategies for dealing with each other's painful emotions and helping each other accept and move past them.

 Learn To Resolve Conflicts As They Happen

 Conflict resolution is both science and art.
 Fortunately, marriage therapists are typically very skilled at helping you learn to resolve conflicts in your marriage.
 Waiting until differences become insurmountable obstacles to your happiness as a couple can end your marriage.
 When you learn conflict resolution techniques and practice them in the safe environment of marriage therapy, you can take care of problems as they happen.

 When people are together for very long, they develop patterns of interaction, often without even realizing it.
 Our spouse comments, and we have a standard reply.
 We have a problem, and our spouse offers the same suggestion they always make.

-The best scenario for marriage is to greet each new circumstance with a fresh perspective.
-Still, living with each other for the long-term, having set patterns can be a helpful shortcut at times.
-In marriage therapy, you can identify problem patterns,and for those times when you need the shortcut, you can develop new patterns that are more beneficial to the marriage.
+In marriage therapy, you can identify patterns,and for those times when you need a shortcut, you can develop new patterns that are more beneficial to the marriage.

 Set Priorities As A Couple